Atif-24/28-Pins-PCB/README.md

 During my Spring 2023 Semester, I began my first personal project by enrolling in a Udemy course, "Learn to Design Your Boards," by Robert Feranec.

 I did this to gain insight into some of the tools used in the Electrical Engineering industry.
-This project specifically taught me the Basics of Altium Designer, the most common software used for PCB (Printed-Circuit-Board) Design jobs.
+This project specifically taught me the basics of Altium Designer, the most common software used for PCB (Printed-Circuit-Board) Design jobs.

 The course was step-by-step, from creating parts and wiring schematics to creating 3-D and 2-D footprints, placing all the parts on the PCB, and wiring all components.